nextcloud/appstore/README.md

 A new app store for Nextcloud apps built with Django.
 Up and running at [https://apps.nextcloud.com](https://apps.nextcloud.com).
 We **do not handle Nextcloud integration**.
 Nextcloud integration is handled in the [Nextcloud Server repository](https://github.com/nextcloud/server).

 ## Documentation
-Documentation including setup and API specification is [available on Read the Docs](https://nextcloudappstore.readthedocs.io/en/latest/)
+Documentation including setup and API specification is available [on the GitHub Pages](https://nextcloud.github.io/appstore/)

 ## Contributing
 If you want to help in developing the App Store, translating or filing bugs and feature requests, please consult the [contributing guidelines](https://github.com/nextcloud/appstore/blob/master/CONTRIBUTING.md)